Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Board of Management

 The Board of Management leads the company on its own responsibility.
 It conducts business in accordance with statutory regulations, the articles of association of Jungheinrich AG, the rules of procedure for the Board of Management, the resolutions of the Supervisory Board and the Annual General Meeting, the German Corporate Governance Code (unless a resolution was passed to deviate from its recommendations or suggestions) and in accordance with its contracts of employment.
 The Board of Management generally passes resolutions with a simple majority.
-In the event of an equal number of votes, the CEO shall have the casting vote.
+In the event of an equal number of votes, the Chairman of the Board of Management shall have the casting vote.
 The rules of procedure for the Board of Management contain certain measures that require approval by the Supervisory Board.

 The Board of Management regularly coordinates the strategic alignment of Jungheinrich AG, which also includes environmental and social targets, with the Supervisory Board, and takes responsibility for the implementation thereof.
 In doing so, the Board of Management takes care to ensure that the management instruments used in the company are effective and efficient.
 The planning, controlling and risk management systems that are used to manage the company and also cover sustainability targets therefore occupy a key role in corporate governance.